CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

-# Inspecting Prediction Confidence for Detecting Black-Box Backdoor Attacks
+# Inspecting Prediction Confidence for Detection and Mitigation of Black-Box Backdoor Attacks

 # 1. Introduction